jacoweb/GA-X99P-SLI/README.md

 - Intel® SSD 600p Series 512GB PCIe M.2
 - Corsair Veng.
 LED DDR4 3200Mhz 32GB
 - Nvidia GeForce GTX 970

+# contact
+If you have any fixes or stuff you want me to add to the setup, please contact me at jaco(a)live.no